StreamlabsSupport/Streamlabs-Desktop/README.md

 4) Install [Windows C++ Redistributable](#install-visual-c-redistributable)

 5) As last resort, you can temporary use an alternative program to capture audio like `VoiceMeeter Banana`.
-This program allows you to set it as default device, and then use a *virtual audio cable* into Streamlabs OBS to capture the desktop audio.
-You can find various guides on the internet (like [this one](http://www.ocgineer.com/audio.html)) or Youtube.
+This program allows you to set it as default device, and then use a *virtual audio cable* into Streamlabs Desktop to capture the desktop audio.
+You can find various guides on the internet and YouTube.

 ## Not going live on the service

-1. Log out from SLOBS, restart the application as administrator and log back in.
+1. Log out from Streamlabs Desktop, restart the application as administrator and log back in.
 If using Twitch ensure your not running a rerun of a previous stream as this will prevent you going live.
 If you are simply end it and hit go live again.
 2. Double check your stream key if this is still correct.
 3. If using Advanced Output Mode and using NVENC/AMD make sure GPU is set to `0`.
 4. Install [Windows C++ Redistributable](#install-visual-c-redistributable)
-5. If signed into Streamlabs OBS with Twitch you can run the auto-optimizer found in General Settings.
+5. If signed into Streamlabs Desktop with Twitch you can run the auto-optimizer found in General Settings.

 If this did not work either or get the following error;
 > Invalid Path or Connection URL.
 Please check your settings to confirm that they are valid.